elahe-dastan/data-scientist-interview/extra.md

 3. Now we have both the observations and the hidden states, and we have to calculate the emission probability
 4. Calculate the transition probability
 5. Run Viterbi algorithm

+[This link](https://github.com/bmwcarit/barefoot) refers to a famous repo owned by BMW company which has implemented a map matcher (using HMM)